Posted on March 1, 2020

-A new study of wealth in Eastern Washington and North Idaho shows that $42 billion is expected to transfer between generations over the next 10 years.
+In October 2019, Innovia Foundation announced a new study of wealth in Eastern Washington and North Idaho demonstrating that $42 billion is expected to transfer between generations over the next 10 years.
 Innovia Foundation, a community foundation serving the 20-county region addressed in the study, announced on Monday the results of this Transfer of Wealth study, aimed at directing five percent of the wealth transfer back into community investments and programs.
 This initiative intends to grow community-focused endowments to improve access to education, promote health and wellbeing, support arts and culture, create economic opportunity and enhance the quality of life in our region.

 Innovia Foundation contracted with LOCUS Impact Investing to conduct the Transfer of Wealth study to forecast the growth in projected wealth, and wealth transfers across Eastern Washington and North Idaho.
 The Transfer of Wealth study is based on a nationally validated and locally customized model of the household wealth that could be available for philanthropic investment over the next 10 and 50 years.
 LOCUS has completed Transfer of Wealth studies in over 1,500 U.S. counties since 2001.